-Apart from a handful of lectures, which will be held in a traditional ex-cathedra way, most of the teaching and learning for this module will take the form of seminars, where individual teams will meet up with their allocated project tutors.
+Apart from a handful of lectures, most of the teaching and learning for this module will take the form of seminars, where individual teams will meet up with their allocated project tutors.

 A fundamental feature of this project is that students are required to form and work in groups.
 It is suggested that, ideally, a group comprises of 5 students.
 Each group is required to address a substantive real-world planning problem.
 This will involve close collaboration with a local authority/planning agency or community/voluntary group in order to identify and address a particular planning problem.

-Each group is required to write a 15,000 word or, in case of graphic material, material produced in a comparable amount of time project report, developing a plan or set of recommendations or policies that seek to resolve the substantive planning problem that has been identified by and negotiated with the ‘client’.
+Depending on size, each group is required to write around 15,000 words (this is based on 6 students per group) - or, in case of graphic material, material produced in a comparable amount of time - project report, developing a plan or set of recommendations or policies that seek to resolve the substantive planning problem that has been identified by and negotiated with the ‘client’.

 The assessment is aimed at reflecting the group focus of this module.
-The presentations are attended by sponsors of the project (local planning organisations or academic staff) and act as a feedback session (Q&A) before the final report is prepared - marks are given for clarity of presentation as well as findings presented on the basis of a set of criteria developed jointly between teaching staff and students at the beginning of the semester.
+The final presentation is attended by sponsors of the project (local planning organisations or academic staff) and act as a feedback session (Q&A) before the final report is prepared - marks are given for clarity of presentation as well as findings presented on the basis of a set of criteria developed jointly between teaching staff and students at the beginning of the semester.

 Project Presentation 1